Yes (band): 1988–1995: Anderson Bruford Wakeman Howe, Union and Talk

 Talk was released in March 1994 and is the band's fourteenth studio release.
 Its cover was designed by pop artist Peter Max.
 The record was largely composed and performed by Rabin, with the other band members following Rabin's tracks for their respective instrumentation.
 It was digitally recorded and produced by Rabin with engineer Michael Jay, using 3.4 GB of hard disk storage split among four networked Apple Macintosh computers running Digital Performer.
 The album blended elements of radio-friendly rock with a more structurally ambitious approach taken from the band's progressive blueprint, with the fifteen-minute track "Endless Dream".
-The album reached number 20 in the UK and number 33 in the U.S. The track "The Calling" reached number 2 on the Billboard Hot Mainstream Rock Tracks chart and "Walls", which Rabin had written with former Supertramp songwriter and co-founder Roger Hodgson, peaked at number 24.
+The album reached number 20 in the UK and number 33 in the US The track "The Calling" reached number 2 on the Billboard Hot Mainstream Rock Tracks chart and "Walls", which Rabin had written with former Supertramp songwriter and co-founder Roger Hodgson, peaked at number 24.
 It also became Yes's second-last-charting single.
 Rabin and Hodgson wrote a lot of material together and became close friends.
 Yes performed "Walls" on Late Show with David Letterman on 20 June 1994.

-The 1994 tour (for which the band included side man Billy Sherwood on additional guitar and keyboards) used a sound system developed by Rabin named Concertsonics which allowed the audience located in certain seating areas to tune portable FM radios to a specific frequency, so they could hear the concert with headphones.
+The 1994 tour (for which the band employed Billy Sherwood as a support musician on additional guitar, bass, vocals and keyboards) used a sound system developed by Rabin named Concertsonics which allowed the audience located in certain seating areas to tune portable FM radios to a specific frequency, so they could hear the concert with headphones.

-In early 1995, following the tour, Rabin, feeling that he had achieved his highest ambitions with Talk, lamented its disappointing reception as being "just wasn't what people wanted to hear at the time" and noted at the conclusion of the tour that "I think I'm done" and returned to LA where he shifted his focus to composing for films.
+In early 1995, following the tour, disagreements and dissatisfactions forced another change in the band.
+1990s Yes manager Jon Brewer has stated that Squire had not appreciated the Talk production process: "(he) didn't like that.
+He didn't think it was what Yes was all about; he was very much against a computerised, digital sound at that time.
+So Trevor and Chris moved away from one another for quite a while."
+For his part, Rabin felt that he had achieved his highest ambitions with Talk and lamented its disappointing reception, feeling that this was due to the fact that it "just wasn't what people wanted to hear at the time."
+Having remarked at the conclusion of the tour "I think I'm done", Rabin quit the band and returned to Los Angeles, where he shifted his focus to composing for films.
 Kaye also left Yes to pursue other projects.